 There have been quite a few drunk driving stories in the news lately where people have been accused of DUI with an exceptionally large number of prior offenses and arrests alleged.
-There was just an alleged 10th offense in Salisbury.
+There was just an alleged 10th offense in Salisbury (for which he was indicted and faces a maximum sentence in superior court).
 And there have been recent alleged high multiple offenses including an 11th offense in Worcester, a 7th offense in Revere, an 8th offense in Rehoboth and a 10th offense in New Bedford.

 I am often asked questions by people with justifiable outrage about these cases.

 - “How can these people keep getting away with it?

 - “How can our drunk driving laws be so lax that these people are allowed to keep driving?”

 There are a number of possible, quite reasonable explanations for this.

 Massachusetts Drunk Driving Laws for multiple offenses are NOT Lax

 The fact is that Massachusetts drunk driving laws are simply not lax.
 Anyone with a 5th offense or greater conviction for OUI is subject to a mandatory minimum 2 years in prison, and has their driver’s license revoked for life.